vusion/icon-font-loader/README.md

 #### property

-CSS property name to transform
+Virtual CSS property name

 - Type: `string`
 - Default: `icon-font`

 #### auto

-Whether insert @font-face into the document with a style tag automatically or emit a css file.
+Whether insert `@font-face` into the document with a style tag automatically or emit a css file.

 - Type: `boolean`
 - Default: true